mrudulmamtani/Classification-and-Clustering/README.md

 Ensure you have the following prerequisites installed before using this repository:

 - Python 3.6+
--OpenAI GPT-3 API key
+- OpenAI GPT-3 API key
--Required Python packages (specified in requirements.txt) -Sentence Transformer library
+- Required Python packages (specified in requirements.txt)
+- Sentence Transformer library

 ## Contributing
 Feel free to contribute to this project by opening issues or submitting pull requests.
 Your feedback and contributions are highly appreciated.